 Since native ads are the least irritating and intrusive ad form in terms of user experience, they are one of the most efficient types.

-This method implies rewarding users for specific in-app actions, such as ad interactions, filling out a sponsored survey, or content sharing.
 In exchange, users may receive in-app currency or unlock additional functionalities.
 The strategy promotes better app engagement and loyalty, and most people interacting with such ads pay attention to the brand behind it.

 According to the category leader Tapjoy, around 15% of the 100 top-grossing apps and 25% of top-grossing mobile games use offerwalls.